 The purpose of the No Project Alternative/No Action Alternative is to serve as a benchmark against which the effects of the action alternatives may be evaluated.
 For CEQA, the no project analysis must discuss the existing conditions at the time the NOP is published, as well as what would be reasonably expected to occur in the foreseeable future if the CEQA lead agency (in this case, the Authority) were not to adopt and implement a project.
-The existing conditions for the Final EIR/EIS have been defined as the 2020 CEQA environmental baseline conditions, as described in Section 3.2.1.
-For NEPA, "No action" represents a projection of current conditions that could occur during the life of the project without any action alternatives being implemented.
-This is further explained in Chapter 3, Environmental Analysis.
+The existing conditions for the Final EIR/EIS have been defined as the 2020 environmental baseline conditions, as described in Section 3.2.1.
+For NEPA, no action is defined as those conditions that would result if the federal lead agency (in this case, Reclamation) does not undertake any actions related to the proposed project and continues existing operations with no changes.

 For this Final EIR/EIS, the term No Project Alternative describes both the No Project Alternative and No Action Alternative for CEQA and NEPA purposes, respectively.
-CEQA requires analysis of the No Project Alternative, which represents existing environmental conditions, as well as what would be reasonably expected to occur in the foreseeable future if the Project were not implemented.
-Similar to CEQA, NEPA requires analysis of the No Action Alternative, which represents a projection of current and reasonably foreseeable future conditions, including the continuation of preexisting, ongoing plans, programs, and operations, without Alternative 1, 2, or 3 being implemented.
 There may be instances where No Action Alternative or NAA may have been retained but do not indicate any difference in the conditions represented.
-Under the No Project Alternative/No Action Alternative, no new facilities would be constructed or operated, and conditions would not materially change compared to the 2020 environmental baseline.
+Because no new facilities would be constructed or operated, the No Project Alternative would not materially change conditions as compared to the 2020 environmental baseline, and this Final EIR/EIS assumes the same regulatory criteria as existing conditions.
 In addition, DWR's projected future land use and water use through 2030 are used for the No Project Alternative, which assumes that the majority of the CVP and State Water Project (SWP) water contractors would use their total contract amounts and that most senior water rights users would also fully use most of their water rights, depending on hydrologic condition.
-For a discussion of the environmental baseline, please refer to Chapter 3, Environmental Analysis, Section 3.2.1, Existing Conditions and No Project Alternative/No Action Alternative.
+This increased demand, in addition to the projects currently under construction and those that have received approvals and permits at the time of preparation of this Final EIR/EIS, constitute the No Project Alternative.